adamllryan/notes/CSE3521 - AI Survey/09_dimensionality_reduction.md

 ## Sparseness & Dimensionalities
+Data can have many features per sample, and grows as time progresses.
+Less information present, more likely o be true with greater dimensions.
 ### Reduce this

 # Dimensionality Reduction
+We can reuce dimensions in cases where:
+- Correlation means redundancy where knowing an element means we know another.
 Bins grow exponentially

 ### General Idea of DR
+Linear dimensionality reduction: reduce linearly
 ### Notation

 ## Principal Component Analysis: Linear dimensionality Reduction

 ### Karhunen-Loeve Transform
+$z=W^T(x-\mu)$
 ### PCA where M=1

 ### PCA M > 1